quoid/filmgarb/content/items/_index.md

 ---
-title: "Newly Added Items"
+title: "All Items"
-subtitle: "All of the items on Filmgarb, sorted by date"
+subtitle: "All of the items on Filmgarb"
 ---